nautechsystems/nautilus_trader/docs/concepts/index.md

 - `Betting` single-currency

 ### Order Types
-The following order types are available (when possible on an exchange);
+The following order types are available (when possible on a venue);

 - `MARKET`
 - `LIMIT`